How to watch

-Wimbledon is shown free on the BBC with all courts streamed online.
+Wimbledon is shown free on the BBC with multi-court coverage on the Red Button and all courts streamed online.
 Selected qualifying matched will be available.

-The US Open is on Amazon Prime Video where it has been for the past three years, with qualifying and all-court coverage available.
+The US Open is on Amazon Prime Video where it has been since 2018, with qualifying and all-court coverage available.

 You will still have a choice between Amazon Prime Video and Tennis TV for men's tour tennis.
 Tennis TV will have coverage from every ATP event while Amazon Prime Video's deal includes all of the Masters 1000 and 500 tournaments plus approximately thirteen 250 events.

-If they take place, the ATP Cup, will be included in Amazon Prime Video's coverage, while the ATP tournament in Adelaide will come under Eurosport's deal with Tennis Australia.
-Eurosport also had coverage from Geneva in 2019.
+The ATP Cup will be included in Amazon Prime Video's coverage, while the second ATP tournament in Adelaide will come under Discovery/Eurosport's deal with Tennis Australia.

 The ATP only make doubles matches available to broadcasters at Masters 1000 tournaments.

-Notable exceptions to Amazon Prime Video's WTA coverage are expected to include Nuremberg and Linz, plus British events in Nottingham, Birmingham and Eastbourne where rights are sold separately and these are expected to continue on Eurosport.
+Notable exceptions to Amazon Prime Video's WTA coverage are expected to include the British events in Nottingham, Birmingham and Eastbourne where rights are sold separately.
+Last year all three tournaments had coverage on the BBC, and Amazon Prime Video added Eastbourne to their ATP coverage of the event, but this year's coverage of these three tournaments is yet to be confirmed.